neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

 ### Change Log
 * 2/19: Initial Release
-* 2/23: Update handout to include HW2 solution
+* 2/23: Update handout to include HW2 solution, add a hint to part 3 - JSB

 ## General Requirements and Grading
 This assignment is split into three parts: each part requires you to implement test cases that are stubbed out in the handout.